 If you struggle with anxiety and panic attacks, you know the discomfort all too well.
 Panic attacks, which are sometimes colloquially referred to as anxiety attacks, can cause a variety of symptoms and may manifest differently for different people.

 Anxiety itself can be very hard to manage and get control over, and when panic attacks come into the picture, too, things can feel that much more overwhelming and draining.
-That said, there are several ways that you can try to manage a panic attack, and practicing certain coping techniques may help you more easily manage them when the time comes.
+That said, there are several ways that you can try to manage a panic attack, and practicing certain coping techniques can help.

-Certain methods of anxiety and stress reduction may also help prevent panic attacks from happening in the first place, or at least may help reduce the frequency of panic attacks that you experience.
+Certain methods of anxiety and stress reduction may also help prevent panic attacks from happening in the first place, or at least reduce the frequency and intensity.
 This is your ultimate guide to stopping panic attacks.

 Why Do Panic Attacks Happen?